 Foremost among these issues in the future will be the forthcoming Brexit negotiations.

-To that end, The Independent Council on Europe, which includes a wide range of representatives from Politics, Business and Civic Society has been established to advocate for Northern Irish interests in the upcoming Brexit negotiations.
+It was involved in the creation of a body designed to represent all NI concerns about Brexit to various decision makers, The Independent Council on Europe, which included a wide range of representatives from Politics, Business and Civic Society to advocate for Northern Irish interests in the Brexit negotiations.